 Jane Goodall and the chimpanzees

-Goodall’s study of chimpanzees began in 1960 when the 26-year-old Goodall arrived at Tanzania’s Gombe Stream National Park.
-“Actually arriving in Gombe was magic,” Goodall says.
+Goodall’s study of chimpanzees started when she arrived at Tanzania’s Gombe Stream National Park in 1960.
+“Actually arriving in Gombe was magic,” Goodall tells LIVEKINDLY.
 “But, then, arriving in Africa was magic.”

-While she had no formal education at the time, she had impressed paleoanthropologist and archaeologist Louis Leakey with her knowledge of African wildlife.
-And it was Leakey who first gave her the opportunity to study chimpanzees as a researcher in Gombe.
+She was 26 at the time and had no formal education, but had already impressed paleoanthropologist and archaeologist Louis Leakey with her knowledge of African wildlife.
+It was Leakey who first gave her the opportunity to study chimpanzees as a researcher in Gombe.

-After arriving in Gombe, Goodall met and named a chimpanzee David Greybeard—also known as the first chimp to “lose fear” of humans.
-Greybeard was the first chimpanzee to ever be documented using and making tools.
+Shortly after arriving in Gombe, Goodall met a chimpanzee whom she named David Greybeard, now known as the first chimp to “lose fear” of humans.
+Greybeard was also the first-ever chimpanzee to be documented using and making tools.

-Goodall’s observations had an enormous impact on the scientific community.
-Leakey famously wrote: “We must now redefine man, redefine tool, or accept chimpanzees as human.”
+Goodall’s observations had an enormous impact on the scientific community, and Leakey famously wrote: “We must now redefine man, redefine tool, or accept chimpanzees as human.”

-Naming the chimpanzees she studied also defied scientific convention.
-While working on her Ph.D. in 1962, she was explicitly told by her professors that she couldn’t talk about chimps having personalities and other “human” traits.
+Naming the chimpanzees she studied also defied scientific convention, and while working on her Ph.D. in 1962, she was explicitly told by her professors that she couldn’t talk about chimps having personalities and other “human” traits.